 This is why support is critical in the running of a marketing campaign.
 Hiccups can be costly and should be fixed immediately.

-You read that right, Welcome offers both e-mail and help desk support.
+You read that right, Content Marketing Platform offers both e-mail and help desk support.
 This is complemented by a 24/7 representative and a chat function.

 Despite a few occasional complaints, people at Wrike take customer support seriously.
 This shows in their multi-channel customer support layout, which includes both help desk chat and e-mail.